dentolos19/AniListNet/README.md

 // easy authentication with AniList var isAuthenticated = await client.TryAuthenticateAsync("<AUTH_TOKEN>");
 if (!isAuthenticated)
-  throw new Exception("Unable to authenticate with AniList.");
+  throw new Exception("Unable to authenticate with AniList!");

 var results = await client.SearchMediaAsync(new SearchMediaFilter
 {
-   Query = "one piece",
+   Query = "one piece", // the term to search for
-   Type = MediaType.Anime,
-   Sort = MediaSort.Popularity,
+   Type = MediaType.Anime, // filters search results to anime only Sort = MediaSort.Popularity, // sorts them by popularity
    Format = new Dictionary<MediaFormat, bool>
    {
       { MediaFormat.TV, true }, // set to only search for TV shows and movies